sophiien/ip/README.md

 Example of usage:

-`event party at home /at 3pm`
+`event party at home /at 20/02/2022 0900`

 Expected outcome:

 *party at home* task will be added to tasklist

 ```
-Added to my brain master:
+Added to list:
 [E][] party at home (at 3pm)
-Currently I have 1 thing in my brain
+Currently I have 1 thing in list
 ```

 ### `list` - show list of tasks